 org.apache.spark.SparkException: Task failed while writing rows.
 This is a known issue in the

 open-source code.
 As a workaround, append the following to your node bootstrap script:

 See Managing Clusters for instructions on changing other cluster settings.

 Handling Spot Node Loss in Spark Clusters (AWS)¶

-This feature is supported on Spark versions 2.1.0, 2.1.1, and 2.2-latest, and is controlled using the spark configuration
+This feature is supported on Spark versions 2.1.0, 2.1.1, 2.2-latest, and later versions, and is controlled using the spark configuration

 By default, the Spark configuration